dornerworks/Mvx.Forms.PageWrapper/README.md

   }
 }
 ```

-### iOS

-2. In your iOS project, create a `MvxFormsViewController` to wrap your Xamarin.Forms page.
+2b.
+In your iOS project, create a `MvxFormsViewController` to wrap your Xamarin.Forms page.
 ```C#
 public class MyFormsViewController : FormsViewController<MyPage, MyViewModel>
 {